 The economic and social crises in Lebanon seem to be spiraling out of control.
 In the last few months, the local currency accelerated its free fall, while shortages and rationing of fuel, electricity, and medicine are driving people to even more despair, anger, and hopelessness.

-Rapid inflation means that supplying meals for a month for a family of five now costs more than three times Lebanon’s minimum wage.
+Rapid inflation means that supplying meals for a month for a family of five now costs more than five times Lebanon’s minimum wage.
 The prices of certain food products have soared — the cost of sunflower oil rose 1,100 percent since summer 2019 and that of rice went up by 545 percent — putting them out of reach for many families.
 UNICEF estimated that 30 percent of children in Lebanon now go to bed on an empty stomach.

 A recent report from the World Bank stated that the economic and financial crisis in Lebanon was likely to rank in the top 10, possibly top 3, most severe crises episodes globally since the mid-nineteenth century.